Teaching

 Information about my Bucknell courses is primarily through Moodle.
 If you’d like more details or a syllabus, just ask!

-• In the 2020-21 academic year, I taught CSCI 204: Data Structures and Algorithms and Math 241: Discrete Structures (introducing proofs, combinatorics, and graph theory for an audience primarily of CS majors).
+• Math 241: Discrete Structures (introducing proofs, combinatorics, and graph theory for an audience primarily of CS majors), Spring 2021 [Note: Math 240 is a half-credit course that meets for half of Math 241].

 Cornell